 Start applying the ice pack over the area of surgery as soon as you can.
 This will minimize the swelling.
 Apply the ice pack for a few minutes and keep it off for a few minutes.
 Continue this until you go to bed.

-If a gauze dressing is placed you should remove it after half hour.
+If a gauze dressing is placed you should remove it after about a half hour.

-If dental packing is used, DO NOT DISTURB IT!
+If a dental packing is used, DO NOT DISTURB IT!